 D. A. Carson, The Gospel According to John, (Grand Rapids: Eerdmans, 1991), 300, 301.

 The Calvinist of course, via their compatibilism, will maintain that God predetermines each person’s eternal destiny while also stating that human freedom (the way person’s respond to “this supreme scandal determines their destiny”) is also true because God gives them the desire to respond as he predetermined.
 To be given the desire to do something according to God’s predetermined will, even if that desire is irresistible, is enough for the Calvinist to claim that the person acts freely of their own will.
-But as I argued in my paper, Kevin Vanhoozer’s Compatibilism: The Struggle to Maintain Reformed Deterministic Sovereignty, and as biblical scholar Donald Lake observed, such compatibilism is more rationalization than it is coherent scriptural exposition.
+But as I argued in Chapter 8 – Calvinist Attempts to Justify Sovereignty as Theistic Determinism, and as biblical scholar Donald Lake observed, such compatibilism is more rationalization than it is coherent scriptural exposition.

 Vernon C. Grounds agrees.
 He says that any attempt at making sense out of this nonsense can only amount to “logical and linguistic legerdemain” and “exegetical ingenuity verging on sophistry.” – Vernon C. Grounds, “God’s Universal Salvific Grace,” in Grace Unlimited, ed.
 Clark H. Pinnock, (Minneapolis: Bethany Fellowship, 1975), 25-27.